Quick links on this page:

 ‘So you are a vet.’

 I’ve run out of different ways to say the same thing.
-Thankfully, she moves towards the door.
-As she leaves I receive a scowl eighty years in the making, but I discern a hint of disappointment in her glare, as though she had expected more from me.
+Thankfully, Ida moves towards the door.
+As she leaves, I receive a scowl 80 years in the making, but I discern a hint of disappointment in her glare, as though she had expected more from me.
 The door clicks shut behind her.

-I sit for a minute, as I always do, and consider the patient I’ve just seen.
+I sit for a minute and consider the patient I’ve just seen.
 Could she be a potential candidate for The Programme?
-No. She might be senile, but I enjoy Ethel’s visits.
-She isn’t a bad person and, although rude, she often delivers a dose of the unexpected into an otherwise predictable day.
+No. She might be senile, but I enjoy Ida’s visits.
+She isn’t a bad person and, although rude, she often delivers the unexpected into an otherwise predictable day.
 With her walking its streets, the village of Dingle Green is a more interesting place to live.

 As I turn back to my computer, I feel an intense pain in my head.
 It arrives from nowhere.
-Instinctively, I reach up to rub my scalp.
+I reach up to rub my scalp.
 As quickly as it materialised, the pain vanishes, as though it were never present.
 I investigate with my fingertips, half expecting to see blood, but there is nothing.
 Feeling slightly disorientated, I reach out and press the buzzer to summon my next patient.
 The room shifts slightly, taking on a hazy quality.
-I wipe my forehead.
-Surprisingly, my skin is dry.
-Then all is normal.
+I wipe my forehead, but my skin is dry.

-‘I’m afraid we’re having some computer problems,’ I say, pleased with how calm I sound.
+‘I’m afraid we’re having some computer problems,’ I say.
 ‘Can I take your name?’

 ‘Kill.’